 - “This isn’t working….what do you think needs to happen?”

 Remember to breathe – pay attention to this, as we tend to hold our breath when we are stressed.
-The more times we can be calm when our teen swears the more likely it is that they will learn how to calm themselves in the moment.
+The more consistently you show calm in the face of a swearing teen, the more likely it is that they will learn how to calm themselves in the moment.

-Walk away – if we are feeling triggered and that we may say something we regret it’s a good idea to do this to give everyone some breathing space.
+Walk away – if you are feeling triggered and think you may say something you regret, it’s a good idea to give everyone some literal breathing space.